mMartello134791/siliconceilingproject/README.md

 - Getting 32 different names signifying different races and genders.
 - Getting three seperate prompts for GPT - Rating, Interview, and Hiring.
 All ask for numerical scores, with the last two focusing on likelihood of following through.
 - Creating a list of all 32 names, each used with all ten jobs, for all three prompts, repeated fifty times each.
 The final list has a length of 48,000.
+- Saving the combined array in 48 seperate json files.
-- Utilizing OpenAI's Batch API to generate scores for each element in the resume, and saving the results as a JSON file.
+- Utilizing OpenAI's Batch API to generate scores for each element in the resume, and saving the results in 48 seperate JSON files.
 (IN PROGRESS)